EDUC 860 Literature Review for Advanced Research

 After reading the Course Syllabus and Student Expectations, the candidate will complete the related checklist found in the Course Overview.

-The candidate will complete the discussions in two parts.
-First, the candidate will post a new thread in response to the provided discussion prompt.
-For each Discussion, the candidate will post one thread of 400-500 words.
-Then, the candidate must post two replies of 150-250 words.
+Discussions are collaborative learning experiences.
+Therefore, the candidate will complete the Discussion in two parts.
+First, the candidate will post a new thread in response to the provided Discussion prompt.
+For the Discussion, the candidate will post one thread of 400–500 words.
+The thread must have a clear, logical flow, with major points stated clearly and supported by good examples or thoughtful analysis.
+Then, the candidate must post two replies of 150–250 words.
+Each reply must be clear and coherent, focus on a meaningful point made in another candidate’s thread, and provide substantive additional thoughts regarding the thread and an explanation of why the candidate agrees or disagrees with the idea presented in the thread.
 Where applicable, the candidate should support assertions with in-text citations and references in current APA format.
+All posts should use correct spelling and grammar; complete, clear, and concise sentences; and paragraphs with appropriately varied sentence structures.
 (CLO: A, E)

 Literature Review: Topic Identification Essay Assignment